 There are several factors that contribute to how long a concrete sealer actually lasts for, but the life of many types of concrete sealers will fall into a very specific time frames.

 - Silicate Concrete Sealers: Silicate concrete sealers never break down.
 They spark a chemical reaction in the concrete in order to form a calcium silicate hydrate structure within the pores.
 Once that structure is formed, it can only be removed if the concrete itself is removed.

-- Silane Siloxane Water Repellent Sealers: Silane-Siloxane water repellent sealers will last anywhere from 6 months to 10 years depending on the quality of Silane-Siloxane sealer used, and the percent solids.
-Most low solids solutions found in store will last 6 monts to a year, while higher solids solutions, like the Armor SX5000 and SX5000 WB will last for up to 7-10 years.
+- Silane Siloxane Water Repellent Sealers: Silane-Siloxane water repellent sealers will last anywhere from 6 months to 10 years depending.
+Low solids solutions with recycled resins will last 6 months to a year, while higher solids solutions with non-recycled resins, like the Armor SX5000 and SX5000 WB will last for up to 7-10 years.

-- Siliconate Water Repellent Sealers: Like with Silane-Siloxane water repellent sealers, Siliconate sealers will last anywhere from 6 months to 10 years.
-Most low solids solutions found in store will last 6 monts to a year, while higher solids solutions, like the Armor SC25 will last for up to 7-10 years.
+- Siliconate Water Repellent Sealers: Like with Silane-Siloxane water repellent sealers, Siliconate sealers will last anywhere from 6 months to 7 years.
+Most low solids solutions found in store will last 6 months to a year, while higher solids solutions, like the Armor SC25 will last for up to 5-7 years.

 - Epoxy Coatings: Epoxy coatings last 5-10 years before they need to be re-coated.